 Ingredients are all easy to find and inexpensive, making the lessons very approachable and accessible.
 While the Center is a nonprofit, donations are encouraged to help support their mission and expansion.

 Best Online Marketplace: Outschool

 Outschool offers cooking classes under the category of Life Skill Classes for Kids and serves as an online marketplace for different instructors around the world to showcase their unique skills.

-In fact, there are more than 50,000 classes led by experienced teachers for kids ages 3 to 18, such as the Harry Potter Cooking Camp, Eat the Rainbow Healthy Cooking Camp, the Taste of Jamaica Cooking Camp, Japanese Ramen, Bread Around the World, and many more.
+In fact, there are more than 50,000 classes led by experienced teachers for kids ages three to 18.
+Examples include the Harry Potter Cooking Camp, Eat the Rainbow Healthy Cooking Camp, the Taste of Jamaica Cooking Camp, Japanese Ramen, Bread Around the World, and many more.